 We learned of the trust when we took our first trip to Africa.
 After being awed by the elephants we saw, we adopted a feisty little bull elephant Simaron.
 He has since left the nursery and is living with a group of young males.

-Once you adopt an elephant, you receive newsletters from the trust and updates on your calf.
+Once you adopt an elephant, you’ll get newsletters from the trust and updates on your calf.
 And of course, you begin following DSWT on social media.
 Which is where we were introduced to Mgebu, a sweet little girl who had a strong maternal streak.
 She became our second orphan.

-Getting to Kenya is difficult, but DSWT engages with its supporters on social media and through worldwide fundraisers, like the Elephant Runs held in NYC, London, and LA.
-I participated in the Central Park runs with our youngest granddaughter, so it was a given that we’d adopt an orphan elephant for her.
+Getting to Kenya is difficult, but the Sheldrick Trust engages with its supporters on social media and through worldwide fundraisers, like the Elephant Runs held in NYC, London, and LA.
+I participated in the Central Park run with my granddaughter, so it was a given that I’d adopt an orphan for her.
 Malkia, her foster, has since successfully left the nursery in Nairobi.

 There are two visiting sessions daily for the Sheldrick elephant orphanage in Nairobi.
 One is for the general public and one for those who sponsor an orphan with the trust.